 Why Labradors Make Great Service Dogs

-Though there are various dog breeds which can be used as service dogs, Labradors have an edge over other breeds due to their trainability and intelligence.
+Though various dog breeds are in the service dog industry, Labrador Retrievers have the edge over other dog breeds due to their trainability and intelligence.
 Let's look at some of the reasons why Labradors make great service dogs.

-Even first time dog owners find it easy to train a Labrador.
+Even first-time dog owners find it easy to train a Labrador.
 Known for being very food-driven dogs, you will find out how well behaved your Lab can be when you have a tasty treat in your hand.

 A Labrador does very well with receiving treats as a reward for good behavior.
 Labs also are very skillful in understanding verbal commands and hand signals.
 They can easily pick up on your tone of voice as well.

-If you look into the eyes of a Lab you will see that it looks at you with pure love.
-When he sits close to you and looks at you, you can tell that he is thinking about how much she loves you.
+If you look into a Lab’s eyes, you will see that it looks at you with pure love.
+When she sits close to you and looks at you, you can tell that she is thinking about how much she loves you.

-Labradors are lovable, happy, loyal and friendly to all they meet.
+Labradors are lovable, happy, loyal, and friendly to all they meet.
 They are also the number one dog breed registered.
 They are playful and will always run to the door to meet you.

 Do you want to tire your kids out?
 Then you should get them a toy that never tires, a Labrador.
-Kids love labs and labs love kids.
-A Labrador can allow itself to be poked, prodded and hugged, and still give a lot more love back.
+Kids love labs, and labs love kids.
+A Labrador will allow itself to be poked, prodded, and hugged, and still give a lot more love back.

 Labradors are the perfect mix of positive qualities that anyone could want from a service dog.
 Their outgoing and gentle nature goes hand in hand with the eagerness to please their owners.
 They take pleasure in attracting attention and love being around people.

-Labradors are also incredibly alert and intelligent which makes them easy to train.
+Labradors are also incredibly alert and intelligent, which makes them easy to train.
 With positive reinforcement and a simple training method, a Labrador can be the service dog you have always been looking for!